 Use Non-Porous Tile Like Ceramic or Glass

 Common to contrary opinion, tile is not waterproof.
 Some tiles are more porous than others, meaning they absorb more water.
 Glass or ceramic and porcelain tiles are popular choices for the bathroom, as they are non-porous.
 You might also choose sealed natural stone, which may not be as durable but can look great.
+For more, check out my post Glass or Ceramic Tile?
+Pros and Cons.

 A Tile Calculator